mcneel/developer.rhino3d.com/content/en/guides/cpp/crash-dump-analysis/index.md

         * https://download.amd.com/dir/bin_2018
         * https://download.amd.com/dir/bin
         * https://software.intel.com/sites/downloads/symbols
-    1. In the *Cache symbols in this directory* folder enter a folder where Visual Studio will cache symbols.
+    1. In the *Cache symbols in this directory* folder, enter a folder where Visual Studio will cache symbols.
 Depending on the number of crashes you debug, this folder can get quite large.
     1. Under *Symbol search preferences:* select **Search for all modules unless excluded** (Note that this will make debugging your project slow.
 To speed this up, select *Automatically choose what module symbols to search for*)

 ### Debugging Crashes